andwaee/sample-project/README.md

 ## Introduction

-This project demonstrates how to set up and use WebdriverIO along with Appium to automate the testing of mobile applications and websites on real devices or simulators/emulators.
+This project demonstrates how to set up and use WebdriverIO along with Appium to automate the testing of mobile applications on real devices or simulators/emulators and websites.

 ## Features